hackolade/docs/Studio/Reviewchangerequests.md

 # Review change requests

-&nbsp;

-The peer review feature is a very popular extension to Git that is supported by most of the repository hubs.
-It allows collaboration on changes made by a user so they can be reviewed and approved by another user before being merged into a target branch.
-This page describes how to list and review change requests.
+The peer review feature is a very popular extension to Git, supported by most of the repository hubs.
+It allows collaboration on changes made by a user so they can be reviewed and approved by another user before being merged into a target branch.&nbsp;

 &nbsp;